 Garden leave is a period between an employee’s departure from a company and when he or she is no longer employed by that company.
 During the time an employee is on leave, he or she may be required to work remotely and may also be prohibited from contacting other employees, clients or vendors.
 Garden leave can be implemented to protect a company’s interests by keeping sensitive information from rivals and may mitigate damage when an employee, particularly a high-level one, leaves a company on less-than-cordial terms.
 Garden leave will cost a company since an employee is entitled to at least a percentage of his or her pay and benefits during garden leave.

-• Consider talking to a financial advisor about how to handle your finances when you are between jobs.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about how to handle your finances when you are between jobs.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/skynesher, ©iStock.com/AlexRaths, ©iStock.com/Martin Dimitrov